 Sun King has quickly become Indy’s largest craft microbrewery, producing nearly 25,000 barrels a year.
-It is also our most awarded having won more medals than any brewery in the U.S. at the 2020 Great American Beer Festival gold medalist brewery.
-Drop in downtown or in Fishers for a packed house, growler fills, and free tastings.
+It is also our most awarded having won more medals than any brewery in the U.S. at the 2020 Great American Beer Festival.
+Drop in at their flagship brewery Downtown, in Fishers, or their Carmel Distillery for a packed house, growler fills, and free tastings.
 You can also grab a pint pre-flight thanks to their newest location in the Indianapolis International Airport.

-With a spacious tasting room and a glorious outdoor patio, Triton's location at Fort Benjamin Harrison is one heck of a place to bring a group.
-Triton Tap in the heart of Broad Ripple, has a great view of happenings on the avenue.
-Both sites serve more than a dozen house brews, as well as a variety of guests beers, you'll also find plenty of fooc options at the Bistro.
+With a spacious tasting room and a glorious outdoor patio, the location at Fort Benjamin Harrison is one heck of a place to bring a group.
+Serving more than a dozen house brews, as well as a variety of guests beers, you'll also find plenty of fooc options at the Bistro.
 Triton's special reverse osmosis filtration system ensures better water, hence better beer.

 Union serves real ales hand crafted two barrels at a time using time-honored traditions and natural ingredients.
 We really like beer and we love cask-conditioned real ales.
 We think you will, too!